top of page

 If you have just uploaded a new image, it will be shown in the ‘Draft’ tab.
 The number shown next to the word ‘Draft’ indicates the number of images that has not yet been attributed yet.

 You should see the image as below at the ‘Draft’ tab.
 As we are attributing for editorial license images, do make sure ‘Editorial’ is selected for the ‘License Type’.
-If your editorial images have not been keyworded or described, you will see red text above the relevant text fields instructing you on what you should do.
+If your editorial images have not been keyworded or described, you will see text in the relevant box fields instructing you on what you should do.

 In our example, an apt description should be: